JamesonRGrieve/shma-infrastructure/docs/podman.md

 2. Writes the env file for `secrets.env` entries and optional secret files (with `0400` default permissions).
 3. Copies the `.container` unit.
 4. Executes `systemd` tasks with the correct scope and reloads daemons.
-5. Shreds rendered secrets by default; set `secrets.shred_after_apply: false` only when you need to retain them for debugging.
+5. Shreds rendered secrets by default; set `secrets.shred_after_apply: false` only when you provide a `secrets.shred_waiver_reason` documenting the business case for retaining them.
 6. Sets `service_ip` for the post-deploy health gate.
 7. Bounces the unit automatically whenever `secrets.rotation_timestamp` changes.